-People love money and especially when they get a chance to double it.
-Rule of 72 is helpful to know how much time will be required to double the investment value.
+People love the idea of doubling money with their investments.
+Rule of 72 is helpful to know how much time it takes to double the investment value.
 The mathematical calculations are difficult for individuals to compute the complex data for a particular investment.
 This facility is given to the investors by the Rule of 72.

 Rule of 72 is a phrase or a formula that solves and calculates the approximate number of years in which an investor can double their money at a certain rate of interest.
 It is a simple equation which assesses how much time the investment would take to double at a predetermined interest rate.
 It is a shortcut for investors to estimate the investment will double their money quickly.

 Rule of 72 is a kind of back-of-the-envelope calculation which uses the number 72 number as a numerator & divides by the rate of interest.
 This formula is very popular due to ease of use.
 Calculators and spreadsheet programs (excel sheets) have inbuilt features to accurately calculate & assess the required time to double the invested capital.
 It also computes the annual rate of compounded return of an investment.

 The rate of interest is charged on the investment or a loan and broadly falls into two different categories:

 Simple interest is calculated by multiplying the interest rate by their principal amount and the number of days that elapse between payments.
 It is commonly used to determine the interest on investments when the interest is not added to the principal amount.

 Compound interest is calculated by the principal amount initially and the interest accumulated on a deposit.
 Compound interest can be referred to as Interest on Interest.
 It makes the invested money grow to a higher amount at a faster pace compared to simple interest, in which the calculation is only based on the principal amount.